 6. What will cause my IP address to get banned?

-If you have any questions that are left unanswered, don’t hesitate to e-mail us at firstname.lastname@example.org
+If you have any questions that are left unanswered, please do not hesitate to contact us by email at firstname.lastname@example.org.